pujara-narayana/Corniverse/README.md

 # Corniverse-
-An immersive simulation through out space aiming to answer the questions of how much corn we can truly grow on Earth and Mars.
+An immersive simulation throughout space aiming to answer the questions of how much corn we can possibly grow on Earth and Mars.

 Features:
 todo
-* 3d models
+* 3d space and models to enhance the experience while browsing the statistics
-* Trained AI models to predict crop yields
+* Trained AI models to predict crop yields over vast time periods based on past information and data sets
-* Information based on both Earth and Mars
+* Predictions conducted not only on Earth, but also Mars
-* Interactive free camera map
+* Interactive free camera map to explore the environment
+* Graphs laying out the data in an easy and efficient way

 Installation:
 todo